SCCapstone/Seating-App/README.md

 >This creates your `node_modules/` directory.
 If dependencies are added, group mates should be informed to update their local repositories. <br />

-<h3>Otherwise:</h3>
+<h4>Otherwise:</h4>

-1. Navigate to your local source folder in the command prompt.
+1. Navigate to your local source folder in the command prompt. <br />

 2. Use `git fetch` or the GitHub Desktop application to make sure your repo matches our GitHub. <br />

 3. Type in the command `ng serve -o` and this will open a local webpage with our app. <br />

 >The app will automatically reload if you change source files (Once file is saved). <br />

 >To Exit the process, press `Ctrl + C` then type Y and Enter on Windows CMD (`Ctrl + C` will work with most other CMD's). <br />

-4. Once your done editing your files, and checks are made, commit and push to GitHub.
+4. Once your done editing your files, and checks are made, commit and push to GitHub. <br />

 ## File Structure